thenameisshakti/Mergeshort/README.md

-# Mergeshort
+//# Mergeshort
-program to shorting the number
+//program to shorting the number